GilbertoCunha/ParallelComputing/Trabalho1/README.md

 v0: The bucket sort code directly imported (slightly cleaned up) from portuguese wikipedia.
+This version uses the functions "bucket_sort" with the functions "distributeBuckets" and "bubble".

-v1.0: Optimize array element distribution by buckets
+v1.0: Optimize array element distribution by buckets.
+This version uses the functions "bucket_sort" with the functions "distributeBuckets1" and "bubble".

-v1.1:
+v1.1: This version uses the functions "bucket_sort" with the functions "distributeBuckets1" and "bubble1".
 - Reduce number of inner cycles (subtract j)
 - Remove size checking (it is done before calling the bubble function)

-v1.2:
+v1.2: This version uses the functions "bucket_sort" with the functions "distributeBuckets1" and "bubble2".
 - Change if statement order of comparison in inner cycle for memory hierarchy

-v1.2v: Vectorize bubble2 function
+v1.2v: Vectorize bubble2 function.
+This version uses the functions "bucket_sort" with the functions "distributeBuckets1" and "bubble3".

-v1.2.1v: Vectorize the whole bucketsort algorithm
+v1.2.1v: Vectorize the whole bucketsort algorithm.
+This version uses the functions "bucket_sort1" with the functions "distributeBuckets1" and "bubble3".

 | Version  | Array Size  | Num Buckets |      CC      |      #I      |    CPI    |       L1 Misses      | Texe (us) |
 |----------|-------------|-------------|--------------|--------------|-----------|----------------------|-----------|